China says U.S. solar ruling smacks of protectionism

 "China is deeply concerned with the decision, which does not tally with facts and highlights the United States' strong tendency for trade protectionism."

-China also hit back by saying that the U.S. should "objectively analyze why some of its solar panel firms lack competitiveness."
+China also hit back by saying that the U.S. should "objectively analyse why some of its solar panel firms lack competitiveness".

 The dispute is one of several to have broken out on the environmental front, as governments seek to reduce dependence on carbon-emitting fossil fuels blamed for global climate change.

-Chinese solar manufacturers most affected by the petition include Suntech Power Holdings, Yingli Green Energy Holding and Trina Solar.
+Chinese solar manufacturers most affected by the petition include Suntech Power Holdings STP.N, Yingli Green Energy Holding (YGE.N) and Trina Solar TSL.N.

 U.S. imports of the solar products from China totaled $1.5 billion in 2010, up from $640 million in 2009.